David Brooks Is Always Wrong-Yeshiva Bocher edition

 Eugène Delacroix, The Barque of Dante (Divine Comedy, Inferno, 8) ,1822.

-Jacob Jordaens, Suzanna and the Elders, before 1678.Explore posts in the same categories: bad writing, Fundamentalisms, Journalism and its discontents, Religious follies, words mattter comment below, or link to this permanent URL from your own site.
+Jacob Jordaens, Suzanna and the Elders, before 1678.bad writing, Fundamentalisms, Journalism and its discontents, Religious follies, words mattter comment below, or link to this permanent URL from your own site.